-Get Real, Get Better: NAWCTSD's Theoretical Research, Engineering
+Get Real, Get Better:

+NAWCTSD's Theoretical Research, Engineering

 Left, Shaun Andrew with Naval Air Warfare Center Training Systems Division (NAWCTSD) taps into the building power supply and hardwires the motor control unit to the fuse box.
-Right, Chris Pyles with NAWCTSD secures a spare motor to frame in order to anchor it to the floor for safety.
+Right, Chris Pyles with NAWCTSD secures a spare motor to the frame to anchor it to the floor for safety.